 Who needs a choral placement audition?

-Participation in Singing Hoosiers and Vocal Jazz Ensembles is open to ANY IU student (regardless of major!) , by audition.
+Participation in Singing Hoosiers and Vocal Jazz Ensembles is open to any Indiana University student, by audition.
 If you are not a music major, it is an elective course.
 You must register, but it is a FREE cedit!
 If you are a music major, then you a required to be in a concert choir or Singing Hoosiers.
-If you would like, you can participate in a concert choir, opera chorus AND/OR Singing Hoosiers!!

 All students in the Jacobs School of Music participate in an ensemble each semester of enrollment.
 The exceptions are students enrolled in most doctoral degree programs and some master’s students who have successfully completed four semesters of fall and spring X70 ensemble.